-Cybersecurity breaches - The fund or an underlying fund may be subject to operational and information security risks through breaches in cybersecurity.
-Cybersecurity breaches can result from deliberate attacks or unintentional events, including "ransomware" attacks, the injection of computer viruses or malicious software code, the use of vulnerabilities in code to gain unauthorized access to digital information systems, networks or devices, or external attacks such as denial-of-service attacks on the investment adviser's or an affiliate's website that could render the fund's or an underlying fund's network services unavailable to intended end-users.
-These breaches may, among other things, lead to the unauthorized release of confidential information, misuse of the fund's assets or sensitive information, the disruption of the fund's or an underlying fund's operational capacity, the inability of fund shareholders to transact business, or the destruction of such fund's physical infrastructure, equipment or operating systems.
-These events could cause the fund or an underlying fund to violate applicable privacy and other laws and could subject such fund to reputational damage, additional costs associated with corrective measures and/or financial loss.
-The fund or an underlying fund may also be subject to additional risks if its third-party service providers, such as the fund's investment adviser, transfer agent, custodian, administrators and other financial intermediaries (including Authorized Participants), experience similar cybersecurity breaches and potential outcomes.
-Cybersecurity risks may also impact issuers of securities in which the fund invests, which may cause the fund's or an underlying fund's investments in such issuers to lose value.
+Cybersecurity breaches - The fund may be subject to operational and information security risks through breaches in cybersecurity.
+Cybersecurity breaches can result from deliberate attacks or unintentional events, including "ransomware" attacks, the injection of computer viruses or malicious software code, the use of vulnerabilities in code to gain unauthorized access to digital information systems, networks or devices, or external attacks such as denial-of-service attacks on the investment adviser's or an affiliate's website that could render the fund's network services unavailable to intended end-users.
+These breaches may, among other things, lead to the unauthorized release of confidential information, misuse of the fund's assets or sensitive information, the disruption of the fund's operational capacity, the inability of fund shareholders to transact business, or the destruction of the fund's physical infrastructure, equipment or operating systems.
+These events could cause the fund to violate applicable privacy and other laws and could subject the fund to reputational damage, additional costs associated with corrective measures and/or financial loss.
+The fund may also be subject to additional risks if its third-party service providers, such as the fund's investment adviser, transfer agent, custodian, administrators and other financial intermediaries

+(including Authorized Participants), experience similar cybersecurity breaches and potential outcomes.
+Cybersecurity risks may also impact issuers of securities in which the fund invests, which may cause the fund's investments in such issuers to lose value.

-In addition to the investment strategies described above, the fund and the underlying fund(s) have other investment practices that are described in the statement of additional information, which includes a description of other risks related to the fund's or an underlying fund's investment strategies and other investment practices.
+In addition to the investment strategies described above, the fund has other investment practices that are described in the statement of additional information, which includes a description of other risks related to the fund's investment strategies and other investment practices.
 The fund's investment results will depend on the ability of the fund's investment adviser to navigate the risks discussed above as well as those described in the statement of additional information.